Image Description Elements

 </preferences>

-Specifies whether files marked as documentation should be skipped during installation
+Specifies whether files marked as documentation should be skipped during installation.

 <preferences>